Monroeville court cases adjudicated

 Waived preliminary hearings

-• Devin Naylor, 24, of Pitcairn, on charges of possession with intent to deliver, possession of marijuana, possession of drug paraphernalia and three counts of possession of controlled substances.
-Pitcairn police filed the charges April 28.

-• Michael Alexander Seman, 28, of Pittsburgh, on a charge of driving under the influence.
-Charge filed May 3.
+• Christian Mae Wheeler, 22, of Pittsburgh, on charges of endangering the welfare of children, simple assault and retail theft.
+Charges filed June 18.

-• Karim Reed, 18, of Turtle Creek, on a charge of receiving stolen property.
-Charge filed July 4.
+• Hayden Cherie Roach, 29, of Pittsburgh, on a charge of simple assault.
+The charge was filed June 18.

-• Donzaleigh Davis, 47, of Penn Hills, on charges of theft, unlawful use of a computer and 20 counts of access device fraud.
-Charges filed April 21.
+• Michael Mastorovich, 55, of Plum, on charges of driving under the influence and public drunkenness.
+Charges filed June 4.